sachink2010/EnterpriseData-with-LLM/README.md

 If you want to read more about architecture choices made here, please read Medium Blog https://medium.com/@Sachin.Kulkarni.NL/generative-ai-with-enterprise-data-3c81a8bffaf2.

+Architecture of solution:

 Here are steps to implement this solution:

+<b> Set up your AWS Sagemaker Studio environment and Git Clone</b>
-1. Login to your AWS Account, select any region (for e.g. Ireland (eu-west-1)) as the region and navigate to Amazon SageMaker Management Console.
+- Login to your AWS Account, select any region (for e.g. Ireland (eu-west-1)) as the region and navigate to Amazon SageMaker Management Console.
 Click on Studio link in the left and then click on the Open Studio link.
    <img width="308" alt="image" src="https://github.com/sachink2010/EnterpriseData-with-LLM/assets/4855287/77e94527-038b-4bb4-bdc0-eb769715335f">

-3. It will launch Amazon SageMaker Studio in a new browser window or tab.
+- It will launch Amazon SageMaker Studio in a new browser window or tab.
 In the studio, click on File in the top menu.
 Next Open Terminal
-4. It will open Terminal tab.
+In Terminal tab.
 You can type in: git clone https://github.com/sachink2010/EnterpriseData-with-LLM

-5.
+<b> Set up your Lambda Function</b>
+- Create a Lambda function in your AWS account